NetFlorist: Operations

 NetFlorist operates its on-demand ordering florist service via an e-commerce website, with an in-house logistics division, and has hubs in 4 major cities in South Africa; Cape Town, Durban, Pretoria, and Johannesburg.
 Products are delivered worldwide.

 Aside from flowers, the company also sells jewelry, food, perfume, liquor, plants, clothing, baked goods, and other personalized items, intended for gifting.

 As of March 2025, NetFlorist sources 70% of its flowers in South Africa and the other 30% from the rest of Africa.

 Corporate social responsibility

-In recognition of World Rhino Day, in September 2025, NetFlorist collaborated with GoRhino and Project Rhino on a campaign with the goal of combatting rhino poaching.
+In recognition of World Rhino Day, in September 2025, NetFlorist collaborated with GoRhino and Project Rhino on a campaign with the goal of combatting rhinoceros poaching.

 Criticism

 NetFlorist was criticized by a media outlet in 2019 for its Valentine's Day red rose pricing.
 The media outlet found NetFlorist's roses to be between 50% and 150% more expensive than those from major South African retailers Pick n Pay, Checkers, and Woolworths.